 Meanwhile, a funerary slab with her main works was installed in Montauban (old cemetery).
 Henry Lapauze commissioned a stele from Jean Boucher, a well-known sculptor, to decorate his wife’s tomb.
 This artist was the author, among other things, of the bust of the Countess of Segur still visible in the Jardins du Luxembourg, and the monument of Victor Hugo in Guernsey.
 He was preparing the one of Gallieni, which was then erected at Place Vauban in Paris.

 But Henry Lapauze died in April 1925.
 Very busy professionally and also very ill, he had not been able to carry out his plan to bury his wife in Montauban.
 Only the stele seems to have been installed on the tombstone.
 Henry Lapauze is buried in a separate but close vault (he had just remarried four months earlier actually).
-Did the stele decorate really the “grave” of Daniel-Lesueur in Montauban?
-Further research is needed, but this is plausible given the condition of the tombstone.
-The ensemble (with or without the stela) is therefore a cenotaph raised in the memory of Daniel-Lesueur.
+Assuredly, the stele adorned the “grave” of Daniel-Lesueur in Montauban, consistent with the project of Jean Boucher and as it seems plausible given the state of the gravestone.
+The ensemble is therefore a cenotaph raised in the memory of Daniel-Lesueur.

 According to the conservation of the Montparnasse cemetery, Daniel-Lesueur was probably never buried in Montauban because there is no clue of any exhumation and transfer of the coffin to Montauban.
 The Parisian vault was removed in 2006.